debpaul/norms-for-data-use/README.md

-# Canadensys norms for data use and publication
+# VertNet Norms for Data Use and Publication

 ## Purpose

-[This repository](https://github.com/Canadensys/canadensys-norms) contains the *norms for data use and publication*, developed and used by [Canadensys](http://www.canadensys.net), a network of Canadian biological collections.
-The norms are published at <http://www.canadensys.net/norms>.
+[This repository](https://github.com/VertNet/norms-for-data-use) contains the norms for data use and publication for data publishers and data users of the VertNet network.
+These norms were adapted from the [Canadensys](http://www.canadensys.net) Norms for data use and publication, <http://www.canadensys.net/norms>.

-These norms are not a legal document, but encourage (our) publishers and users to share and use data in a way that helps to build a vibrant community around the data and support future efforts to unlock biodiversity data.
+These norms are not a legal document.
+They are a well-considered code of conduct that anyone who publishes data to or uses data downloaded from VertNet are expected to uphold to build a vibrant community intended to support efforts to make biodiversity data as complete, discoverable, and accessible as possible.

 ## Fork us

-By hosting [these norms on Github in Markdown format](https://github.com/Canadensys/canadensys-norms/blob/master/norms.md), we can keep track of their revision history and hope to encourage others to fork and adapt them for their own needs.
-We'd love to see more communities working with open data and we hope these norms can help you to build those.
+By hosting [these norms on Github in Markdown format](https://github.com/VertNet/norms-for-data-use/blob/master/norms.md), we encourage others to fork and adap them for their own needs and we can keep track history of these revisions.
+Thus, we strongly encourage others, especially those working with open data, to use this document.

 ## License

-These norms are based on those of the [Europeana Foundation](http://www.europeana.eu/portal/pd-usage-guide.html) and [Open Data Commons](http://opendatacommons.org/norms/odc-by-sa/), and are published under the [CC-BY](http://creativecommons.org/licenses/by/3.0/) license.
+These norms are published under the [CC-BY](http://creativecommons.org/licenses/by/3.0/) license.